Generated at: 2026-05-16 05:52:53

 Sato

 I believe intent data is extremely useful when formulating hypotheses before an approach.
 By knowing what a customer is interested in prior to contact, we can structure our messaging for the first call.
-I am convinced that this is essential data for building trust and demonstrating necessity.
+I am convinced that this is essential data for building trust and establishing necessity.

 Shoji